coursera1/getdata-008/CodeBook.md

 A full description is available at the site where the data was obtained: http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-These two sets were obtained by following the instructions given in the "Getting and Cleaning Data" course project:
+This set is obtained by following the instructions given in the "Getting and Cleaning Data" course project:

 1. Merges the training and the test sets to create one data set.
 2. Extracts only the measurements on the mean and standard deviation for each measurement.